juhayash/HTTP_Web_Service/README.md

     - Coded getting forwarding address, forward requests from client node to main node by creating an API to accept requests and send that information with the proper url to main.

 - Replicated_KeyValue_Store.py
-    - Designed the key/value store routes and how they function, designed the broadcasting mechanism we are using, designed the vector clock functionality, designed the view routes and their functionality, designed the mechanism of how the replicas discover each other in a system, designed the mechanism that checks if a replica is out of date, designed a mechanism for replicas to discover if another replica has been downed or is not responding so that it may be removed from the system.
-Wrote the Mechnism Description.
+    - Designed the key/value store routes and how they function, the broadcasting mechanism we are using, the vector clock functionality, the view routes and their functionality, the mechanism of how the replicas discover each other in a system, the mechanism that checks if a replica is out of date, a mechanism for replicas to discover if another replica has been downed or is not responding so that it may be removed from the system.

 Tyler Fong
 - HTTP_Service.py